MITgcm/MITgcm/doc/phys_pkgs/shelfice.rst

    \end{aligned}

-With :math:`S_b`, the boundary layer temperature :math:`T_b` and the meltrate :math:`q` are known through :eq:`hellmerfreeze` and :eq:`solvedmeltrate`.
+With :math:`S_b`, the boundary layer temperature :math:`T_b` and the melt rate :math:`q` are known through :eq:`hellmerfreeze` and :eq:`solvedmeltrate`.

-ISOMIP-Thermodynamics
+ISOMIP thermodynamics
 ^^^^^^^^^^^^^^^^^^^^^

 A simpler formulation follows the ISOMIP protocol.
 The